kuderr/deepwiki/docs/configuration.md

 - Regular review and update of exclusion patterns
 - Test configuration changes in development first

-This comprehensive configuration guide should help you customize DeepWiki CLI for your specific needs and environments.
+This comprehensive configuration guide should help you customize DeepWiki for your specific needs and environments.